mbwatson/bdc-mockup/src/data/platforms/gen3.md

     launch: https://gen3.datastage.io/
     documentation: https://gen3.org/get-started/
 teaser: The Gen3 software stack is a collection of microservices that enable the standing-up of data commons, which allows different partner organizations to pool data and grants approved researchers access to harmonized datasets in a scalable, reproducible, and secure manner.
-service: The Gen3 platform lets users search and filter over harmonized TOPMed variables and their value ranges, and export the selected cohorts to analytical workspaces.
-Gen3 also allows users to search over study-specific genomic and phenotypic data files broken down by consent groups, and discover new studies to apply for access through dbGaP.
+service: Search and filter harmonized TOPMed variables and their value ranges, and export the selected cohorts to analytical workspaces.
+Gen3 also allows users to search study-specific genomic and phenotypic data files broken down by consent groups, and discover new studies to apply for access through dbGaP.
 ---
 - Private, secure, workspaces (projects) for running analyses at scale
 - Collaboration features with the ability to set granular permissions on project members